Perspective in photography is quite a confusing topic.

 When we look at parallel lines at a great distance, they give us the sensation of that they meet in the distance.
 This meeting point is the vanishing point, and we sense it even if we cannot see it.
 Rail tracks are a great example.

 The converging parallel lines create an illusion.
 This shows distance or depth in the photographed scene.

 Lenses are a great way to change your perspective of a scene.
 Different lenses can help you capture various perspective illusions.

 These wide-angle lenses also make objects around the sides seem smaller.
 They also make the subjects in the centre much bigger than they are in reality.

-These lenses also reproduce all the straight lines outside the lens axis as curved.
+These lenses also make all the straight lines outside the lens axis look curved.
 This can alter your perception of the scene and its representational depth.

-Many people think that by changing your focal length changes perspective.
-It may change how close you can get to a subject, yet your perspective doesn’t change.
+Many people think that changing your focal length changes perspective.
+It may change how close you can get to a subject.
+But your perspective doesn’t change.

 Another way our perspective of a scene changes is through the idea of forced perspective.
 This refers to the relative size of the objects and subjects you are photographing.

 It involves distance.
 But the distance between two important subjects in the foreground and background.